-How Disabled Workers Can Transform Business:
+How Young Adults Workers With Autism Can Transform Business:

 Arshad Bahl came to the U.S. from India when he was eighteen years old, carrying two suitcases and a thousand dollars in his pocket.
 In the years that followed, he made his way into the corporate world of marketing strategy and consulting, never imagining that one day he would become a “maker” in the world of retail.
 As the founder and CEO of Amrita Health Foods, based in Bridgeport CT, he now enjoys the physical labor of manufacturing a line of plant-based snacks that were created to heal his young son.